-For more than 20 years, the Council on American-Islamic Relations has fought for the civil rights of American Muslims.
+As America’s premier Muslim civil rights group, the Council on American-Islamic Relations has worked for more than 20 years to defend the constitution.
 The New York chapter is one of the busiest and most dynamic of CAIR’s thirty-five nationwide affiliates, defending, representing, and educating nearly one million Muslims in the New York area.

 CAIR-NY's mission is to protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.
 Through legal representation, education, media relations, and advocacy, CAIR–NY empowers the American Muslim community and encourages their participation in political and social activism.
 CAIR–NY counsels, mediates, and advocates on behalf of Muslims and others who have experienced discrimination, harassment, or hate crimes.
 Our lawyers work to protect and defend the constitutional rights of American Muslims, thus supporting the rights of all Americans.

 - Responses to attacks on the Muslim community.

 - Support for victims of hate crimes and other violence.

 - Legal support for those facing discrimination.

 - Responses to anti-Muslim bullying with new resources and workshops.

 - Help for parents securing religious accommodations in schools.

 - Assistance for those facing harassment from law enforcement, including delays and searches at the boarder.

 - Efforts with local and state officials to combat Islamophobia.

 - Established the New York Muslim American Advisory Council.